JasonD94/Database-I-Project/README.md

 ##Project Description:

-In this project, you will work on Books Database which contains information of books, authors and publisers.
+In this project, you will work on Books Database which contains information of books, authors and publishers.
 Download the database Books.accdb from google group.
 Write the SQL queries in MS access interface and execute them.

 ##Database tables: